-Rules should be laid down to harmonise transparency requirements for the provision of short-(4) term accommodation rental services through online short-term rental platforms in cases where Member States decide to impose such transparency requirements.
-Accordingly, harmonised rules should be provided for registration schemes and data-sharing requirements concerning online short-term rental platforms should Member States decide to put in place such schemes or requirements.
+(4) Rules should be laid down to harmonise transparency requirements for the provision of short-term accommodation rental services through online short-term rental platforms in cases where Member States decide to impose such transparency requirements.
+Accordingly, harmonised rules should be provided for registration schemes and datasharing requirements concerning online short-term rental platforms should Member States decide to put in place such schemes or requirements.
 To achieve effective harmonisation, and to ensure a uniform application of the rules, Member States will not be able to legislate on access to data from online short-term rental platforms outside the specific regime laid down in the present Regulation.
-That is in order to ensure that Member States do not regulate the requests in question without putting in place the necessary registration schemes, databases and single digital entry point and to facilitate proportionate, privacy-compliant and secure data sharing by online short-term rental platforms within the internal market.
+That is in order to ensure that Member States do not regulate the requests in question without putting in place the necessary registration schemes, databases and single digital entry point and to facilitate proportionate, privacycompliant and secure data sharing by online short-term rental platforms within the internal market.
 This Regulation does not affect Member States' competence to adopt and maintain market access requirements relating to the provision of short-term accommodation rental services by hosts, including health and safety requirements, minimum quality standards or quantitative restrictions, provided that such requirements are necessary and proportionate to protect public interest objectives, in accordance with the provisions of the Treaty on the Functioning of the European Union and Directive 2006/123/EC of the European Parliament and of the Council.
-In the context of short-term accommodation rentals, combatting the rental housing shortage has been recognised by the Court of Justice as an overriding reason relating to the public interest.
+In the context of short-term accommodation rentals, combatting the rental housing shortage has been recognised by the Court of Justice as an overriding reason relating to the public interest, justifying the adoption of measures that are non-discriminatory and proportionate to the objective pursued.
 The availability of reliable data on a uniform basis should support Member States' efforts in developing policies and regulations that comply with Union law.
 In fact, as the case-law of the Court of Justice of the European Union made clear, Member States are required to justify possible market access restrictions for hosts on the basis of data and evidence.

-6522/23 VF/cb 8 ANNEX COMPET.2 EN
+16402/23 VF/ae 6 ANNEX COMPET.1 EN